- About Us

 With 24 Quadrijet-type nozzles and eight nucleators, the TF10 manual is one of the most powerful machines on the market.
 TechnoAlpin fan guns are fitted with hard-wearing Quadrijet nozzles with ceramic inserts.
 The ceramic inserts guarantee a high level of durability and resistance even when used with aggressive water.
 The four-jet technology is used to optimize and equalize the spray action and therefore to guarantee top snow quality.
 TechnoAlpin has been using this advanced technology since 1992 and the heating system in the nozzle ring operates selectively, resulting in reduced energy consumption.

-Nozzles can turned on and off on all TechnoAlpin snow guns depending on the temperature.
+Nozzles can cut in and out on all TechnoAlpin snow guns depending on the temperature.
 This keeps the quality of the snow consistently high.
 This regulation can be a simple and infinitely variable process thanks to the valve block.
 The WEDGE WIRE water filter insert, which is made of high-quality nickel chromium steel, is also integrated in the valve block to save space.
 It has no weld seams and is therefore extremely durable.

 The snow guns produced by TechnoAlpin are fitted with an aluminum oil-free piston compressor with integrated cooling circuit.
 This system has been in use since 1999, allowing the snow guns to be positioned at any angle.
 The oil-free compressors made by Kaeser are also very environmentally friendly and ensure that no oil escapes into the environment through the snow production process.
 They operate at the same flow rate and yet they use less energy and do not need to be serviced annually.
 With no oil filters, trap cartridges, oil level monitors and stationary heating installations, this all adds up to a reduction in the annual running costs of a snowmaking system.